Guides Menu

 What can you expect from this Guide?

 Our ecosystem guide offers case studies and resources that are useful to urban ecosystem restoration.
-We’ve presented these best practices in an accessible format that is easy to use and understand, to enable cities to apply these practices to ensure they safeguard and protect their critical local ecosystems through ecosystem restoration.
+We’ve presented these best practices in an accessible format that is easy to use and understand, to enable cities to apply these practices to ensure that they safeguard and protect their critical local ecosystems through ecosystem restoration.

 This guide was produced through collaboration with the following partners: